derlehner/IndoorAirQuality_DigitalTwin_Exemplar/applications/physical_modelling/readme.md

 There are many  applications where the virtual model would be very useful.
 One

-such application would deﬁnitely be in simulating the ﬂuid ﬂow in the Room and exchange between
+such application would deﬁnitely be in simulating the ﬂuid ﬂow in the room and exchange between

 people and analysing the FSI (velocity changes) in order to understand the air quality of the room.